New York Times > Nicholas D, Kristof > Federal Bureau of Investigation > Libel and Slander

 David Carr contributed reporting from New York for this article.

-April 10, 2005, New York Times, Goodbye To Privacy, by William Safire, NO PLACE TO HIDE; by Robert O'Harrow Jr., 348 pp. The Free Press. $26.
+______________________________________________________________________________April 10, 2005, New York Times, Goodbye To Privacy, by William Safire, NO PLACE TO HIDE; by Robert O'Harrow Jr., 348 pp. The Free Press. $26.
 CHATTER; Dispatches From the Secret World of Global Eavesdropping, by Patrick Radden Keefe.
 300 pp. Random House. $24.95.

-YOUR mother's maiden name is not the secret you think it is.
+OUR mother's maiden name is not the secret you think it is.
 That sort of ''personal identifier'' being used by banks, credit agencies, doctors, insurers and retailers -- supposedly to protect you against the theft of your identity -- can be found out in a flash from a member of the new security-industrial complex.
 There goes the ''personal identifier'' that you presume a stranger would not know, along with your Social Security number and soon your face and DNA.

 In the past five years, what most of us only recently thought of as ''nobody's business'' has become the big business of everybody's business.
 Perhaps you are one of the 30 million Americans who pay for what you think is an unlisted telephone number to protect your privacy.
 But when you order an item using an 800 number, your own number may become fair game for any retailer who subscribes to one of the booming corporate data-collection services.
 In turn, those services may be -- and some have been -- penetrated by identity thieves.